 So, what should I put in my go-bag?

-Other items that may make this journey more palatable includes blankets and pillows, playing cards, books, games, or any other creature comforts that make this time bearable.
+- Other items that may make this journey more palatable include blankets and pillows, playing cards, books, games, or any other creature comforts that make this time bearable.

 What did I forget when we were quickly evacuated from our home?